sheng-liang/rio/docs/README.md

 default/autoscale-zero:v0   strongmonkey1992/autoscale:v0   9 seconds ago   1         https://autoscale-zero-v0-default.5yt5mw.on-rio.io:9443   100
 ```

-### Continuous Delivery(Source code to Deployment)
+## Continuous Delivery (Source code to Deployment)

-##### Example
-Rio supports configuration of a Git-based source code repository to deploy the actual workload.
-It can be as easy
+Rio supports continous delivery from git-based source code repository to deploy the actual workload.
+Rio will watch for changes in the git repository, automatically build Docker images, and deploy new versions of the application.

-as giving Rio a valid Git repository repo URL.
+To utilize the continous delivery feature, give Rio a valid git repository URL.

 ```bash
 # Run a workload from a git repo.
 We assume the repo has a Dockerfile at root directory to build the image